 - Maximize decomposition

-When one of these rules can't be met by your natural conditions, it's recommended to use a wag bag.
+When one of these rules can't be met by your natural conditions, it's recommended to use a disposal bag.
 For example, if you're within 200 feet of a water source, you should use a wag bag.
 If you're more than 200 feet away from water, there's no way anyone will ever find your waste in the next year, its location avoids the spread of disease, and the environment you're in will maximize its decomposition, you can dig a cathole and bury your waste instead of using your wag bag.

 Steps for Properly Using a Wag Bag